"A well equipped theatre with three medical practitioners on scrubs"

 • Improved Access to Essential Medicines: Access to essential medicines has improved, particularly for HIV/AIDS and tuberculosis.

-• Strengthened Health Systems: The country has made progress in strengthening its healthcare systems, including through reforms in health financing and human resources.
+• Strengthened Health Systems: The country has made progress in strengthening its systems, including through reforms in health financing and human resources.

 However, significant challenges remain, including: